aurora-website/website_v1/src/faq/README.md

 For anonymous logins, following data is sent to Aurora Dispenser Server:

--   a GET request to obtain a authentication token.
+-   a GET request to obtain an authentication token.
 This token is generated server side so no user data is leaked.
-Requests upon creating session are made and sent to Google from the dispenser server's IP.
+Requests upon creating sessions are made and sent to Google from the dispenser server's IP.
 -   AuroraOSS follows a strict policy of no-logging, so no data except IP addresses (only if rate-limiter on our server deems the IP as rate-limit-worthy or ban-worthy) are stored on the dispenser server.

 ::: guide Tip! 👀